OWNING & USING A BOAT

 What is GOBA?

 GOBA stands for Great Ouse Boating Association.
 It is a members’ organisation that promotes the interests of boat owners and users on the Great Ouse river system.
 It is well worthwhile being a member as it has numerous 48 hour mooring sites along the river that only members can use.
+Membership application forms are available from our office.

 What boat repair and maintenance services does the Fish & Duck Marina offer?